I. Journal Information

 Minor faults correspond to misconduct that do not require a thorough investigation, and in which all parties involved have the right to reply, for example: unjustified inclusion of authors, abuse of self-citations, among others considered by the committee.

 This type of faults requires a thorough investigation that involves superiors and employers of the objectively accused person for notification.
 If there is evidence, the journal may involve external experts (limited number of people according to the editorial committee’s decision) for final opinion and sanction (alteration of results, plagiarism, self-plagiarism, double submission of works, among others considered by the committee).
+The author has the right to appeal this opinion.

 The journal renders a decision on the type of sanction according to the severity of the fault: